tektutor/openshift-1317oct-2025/Day5/README.md

 ## Info - Monolithic Application Overview
 <pre>
-- is a traditional appliction that is built as a single application binary
+- is a traditional application that is built as a single application binary
 - all components will be bundled in the single application binary
   - Frontend
   - Business Layer